anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.rst

 Telecommunications and Information Administration), is an efficient and highly recommended tool to identify software components.
 The SBOM is an inventory of software components and the relationships between them.
 NTIA describes how to establish an SBOM and provides SBOM standard data formats.
-In case of vulnerability detected for a component, the SBOM inventory is an effective means to identify the impacted component and provide remediation.
+In case of vulnerability detected for a component, the SBOM inventory is an effective means to identify the impacted component and enable remediation.

 A transparent software supply chain offers benefits for vulnerabilities remediation, but also for licensing management and it provides assurance of the source and integrity of components.
 To achieve and benefit from this transparency,